Botosio/angular-nx-nest/README.md

 Application Proxies
 Generating Nest applications has an option to configure other projects in the workspace to proxy API requests.
 This can be done by passing the --frontendProject with the project name you wish to enable proxy support for.

-nx g @nrwl/nest:app my-nest-app --frontendProject my-angular-app
+nx g @nrwl/nest:app nest-api-2 --frontendProject angular-frontend

+## Building
+to build the frontend
+nx run angular-frontend:build
+nx run angular-frontend:build:production